Registration Dossier

 Description of key information

-The lowest reported 48 hour EC50 is 0.22 µg Ag/L for Daphnia magna based on measured filtered silver concentrations (Bianchini et al., 2002).
+The lowest reported 48 hour EC50 is 0.22 µg Ag/L for Daphnia magna based on measured dissolved silver (Bianchini et al. 2002).
+This value is also selected as the acute ERV for classification purposes.

 Key value for chemical safety assessment